Armorer in 'Rust' film set shooting sues prop supplier | DW | 13.01.2022

 A lawsuit in the shooting involving actor Alec Baldwin that killed cinematographer Halyna Hutchins claims live ammo was given to the film crew without their knowledge.

 Baldwin has denied pulling the trigger, saying the gun discharged.
-Both he and Hannah Gutierrez Reed, the armorer, who is responsible for firearms, ammunition and training on the film set, have said they had "no idea" why live bullets were present on set when they weren't supposed to be any.
+Both he and Hannah Gutierrez Reed, the armorer who is responsible for firearms, ammunition and training on the film set, have said they had "no idea" why live bullets were present on set when there weren't supposed to be any.

 In an ABC interview with George Stephanopoulos (r), Alec Baldwin (l) said he never pulled the trigger